 How else might MIPS information affect me?

-MIPS information will be made available on Medicare’s Physician Compare website.
-Physician Compare will allow the general public to search for providers within a specific zip code or city, see their MIPS final score and how they performed within the various performance categories (Advancing Care Information, Quality, Improvement Activities, and Cost).
+MIPS information will be made available on Medicare’s Care Compare website.
+Physician Compare will allow the general public to search for providers within a specific zip code or city, see their MIPS final score and how they performed within the various performance categories (Promoting Interoperability, Quality, Improvement Activities, and Cost).

 - Promoting Interoperability: any 90 consecutive days